 This can include creating exclusive software to compliment your product, using complex manufacturing processes that prohibit easy copying, and focusing on your brand and after sale service.

 On a final note, deciding to manufacture outside of China in the hope of limiting the chance of IP theft is ineffective.
 It’s simple for copycats to purchase your product once it hits the market, send it to China for reverse manufacturing, make a few slight changes and then compete directly with you back in your market.

-Deciding on whether to ship via sea or air is a crucial decision for importers.
+Deciding on whether to ship via sea or air from China is a crucial decision for importers.
 We’ve put together this guide to help importers quickly decide the best option based on cost, delivery time and complexity.
 The guide covers freight methods, container types and sizing, delivery times and weight calculations.